ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Conclusion

 \section{Conclusion}

-In this work, we tackle the challenge of data-free model merging under substantial inter-task heterogeneity.
-We introduce \acem, a unified framework that integrates adaptive normalization, a collective structural prior, and a spectral refinement stage to effectively synthesize shared knowledge while preserving salient task-specific structure.
-Extensive experiments across diverse vision and language benchmarks demonstrate that \acem consistently achieves state-of-the-art performance.
-Its advantages become increasingly pronounced as model scale and task diversity grow, highlighting the robustness and scalability of the proposed approach.
-A promising direction for future work is to make the regularization strength~$\epsilon$ input-aware rather than a single global constant.
-We hope that \acem serves both as a practical tool and as a conceptual foundation for advancing research in scalable, data-free model fusion. {
+In this work, we study data-free model merging under substantial inter-task heterogeneity.
+We propose \acem, a unified framework that combines adaptive normalization, a collective structural prior, and spectral refinement to integrate shared knowledge while preserving informative task-specific structure.
+Extensive experiments on diverse vision and language benchmarks show that \acem remains highly competitive across settings and achieves strong overall performance among data-free baselines.
+Its advantages become particularly evident as task heterogeneity increases, highlighting the robustness and scalability of the proposed approach.
+An interesting direction for future work is to make the regularization strength $\epsilon$ adaptive rather than treating it as a fixed global constant.
+We hope that \acem serves both as a practical method and as a useful statistical perspective for future research on scalable, data-free model merging. {

 }